Pavilion Bukit Jalil: Tokyo Town

 Located on the end of Level 2's orange zone is Tokyo Town, a 60,000 square feet precinct dedicated to Japanese-themed restaurants, kiosks and stores.
 It follows a similar concept with the Tokyo Street in Pavilion KL.

 Events

 2022

 A PUBG Mobile Esports event, known as the PUBG MOBILE Pro League - Southeast Asia Championship Spring 2022 (simply known as 2022 PMPL SEA Championship Spring) was hosted at the Exhibition Centre across 3 days from June 10th to 12th.
 It was the first PUBG Mobile Esports event worldwide that was fully hosted as LAN (offline/on-ground) since the COVID-19 pandemic in 2020.

 2024

 The Pokémon Run Malaysia 2024 was a festival that took place at Pavilion Bukit Jalil, spanning a total of 4 days from November 7 to November 10, with the Pokémon Run event happening on the final day.

+2026

+In collaboration with the Japan Graduates’ Association of Malaysia (Jagam) and the support of the Embassy of Japan in Malaysia, a month-long campaign titled “Konnichiwa Japan — Together, Here” was held from July 31 to Aug 2 at Pavilion Bukit Jalil to promote Japanese culture through cultural performances, workshops, Japanese food, traditional games and cosplay activities.